-(e) The Corporation may at any time rescind or modify the terms of the final determination to suspend and, on written notice to the recipient, may reinstate the suspension without further proceedings under this part.
-Except as provided in paragraph proceedings under this part.

-(f) of this section, the total time of a suspension shall not exceed 180 days, unless the

-Corporation and the recipient agree to a continuation of the suspension without further
+(e) The Corporation may at any time rescind or modify the terms of the final determination to suspend and, on written notice to the recipient, may reinstate the suspension without further proceedings under this part, provided that the Corporation will rescind the suspension and restore any withheld funds upon the timely and satisfactory implementation of all required corrective actions.
+Except as provided in paragraph (f) of this section, the total time of a suspension shall not exceed 180 days, unless the Corporation and the recipient agree to a continuation of the suspension without further proceedings under this part.